nverbeek/nats_client_flutter/assets/app_help.md

 All connection definition entry widgets are disabled when a connection is active.
 You must disconnect the active connection to edit the connection details.

+If a connection is lost or unavailable at request time, the client will indefinitely attempt reconnection on a short interval.
+To stop reconnecting, simply select the Disconnect button.

 # Message List
 Incoming messages are displayed as they arrive in the message list.
 The list is in newest to oldest order (newest on top).